schneems/schneems/_posts/2025-11-19-find-accidental-code-usage-with-a-custom-clippytoml.md

     ")
 ```

 In the above code, the test changes the current working directory to a temp dir where it is then free to make modifications on disk.
-But, since Rust uses a multi-threaded test runner and `std::env::set_current_dir` affects the whole process, this is not approach is not safe ☠️.
+But, since Rust uses a multi-threaded test runner and `std::env::set_current_dir` affects the whole process, this approach is not safe ☠️.

 There are a lot of different ways to approach the fix, like using [cargo-nextest](https://nexte.st/), which executes all tests in their own process (where changing the CWD is safe).
 Though this doesn't prevent someone from running `cargo test` accidentally.
 There are other crates that use macros to force non-concurrent test execution, but they require you to [remember to tag the appropriate tests](https://crates.io/crates/serial_test).
 I wanted something lightweight that was hard to mess up, so I turned to `clippy.toml` to fail if anyone used `std::env::set_current_dir` for any reason: